conp-pcno-training/SDC-LOSSLESS-QC/_episodes/04-making_decisions_about_the_data.md

 > >
 > > ![Scroll Plot 4a.1]({{ page.root }}/fig/qc_example_04a1.png "Scroll Plot - Example 4a.1")
 > > ![Scroll Plot 4a.2]({{ page.root }}/fig/qc_example_04a2.png "Scroll Plot - Example 4a.2")
 > > The top cortical components are mixed with slow waves (sweat artefacts).
 This is an ambiguous case because on the one hand we definitely want to remove the sweat artefacts, but on the other hand we don't want to remove any cortical data.
-In this case we would lean towards removing these components, but we ultimately need to decide based on the projected overlay whether or not too much good cortical data appears to be removed from the scalp waveforms.
+In this case we would lean towards removing these components, but we ultimately need to decide whether or not too much good cortical data appears to be removed from the scalp waveforms based on visual inspection of the projected overlay.
 > >
 > > If we use the flow chart on the top two components, we would answer no to the first question because the rest of the components aren't flat.
-We would answer yes to the second question because the artefacts are substantially affecting the EEG channel data, and we would answer no to the third question because for most of the time periods, it is only 2 components that have large artefacts.
-The components have artefacts that are continually affecting the EEG channel data, so we would answer yes to question 4, which leads to marking the components as ambiguous and flagging them for removal.
-The artefacts are occurring too often so removing the time period for each artefact is not an option.
-The artefacts are also isolated to the top two components meaning that removing these components would remove the artefacts from the channel data.
-Although the component does appear to have some good cortical data, in this case it is best to remove these components, because the resulting projection does not appear to visibly affect areas of good cortical signal, meaning we are losing little to no cortical signal by removing these components.
+We would answer yes to the second question because the artefacts are substantially affecting the EEG channel data, and we would answer no to the third question because for most of the time periods, it is only two components that have large artefacts.
+The components contain artefacts that are continually affecting the EEG channel data, so we would answer yes to question 4, which leads to marking the components as ambiguous and flagging them for removal.
+The artefacts are occurring too often, so removing the time period for each artefact is not an option.
+Although the component does appear to contain what appears to be good cortical data, in this case it is best to remove these components because the resulting projection does not appear to visibly affect areas of good cortical signal, meaning we are losing little to no cortical signal by removing these components.
 > >
 > > {: .output}
 > {: .solution}